 Scythians introduced Cannabis to the ancient Greeks, which is where our word for it comes from.

-The Scythian word was Kanab (which may have come from the Assyrian word Qunub) and the ancient Greeks borrowed that, calling it Kannabis.
+The Scythian word was Kanab (which may have come from the Assyrian word Qunub) and the ancient Greeks borrowed that.
+They would add ‘IS’ to the end of words for things that weren’t Greek, giving us Kannabis.

 The English word, Hemp, has the same roots: